 When in Doubt?
 Clean Your House!

 So what did I do to help me think through that period?
 I cleaned my house!
-I cleaned out closets, the garage, drawers, and in one drawer there were a bunch of necklaces that I hadn’t worn in years.
+I cleaned out closets, the garage, and the drawers, and in one drawer there were a bunch of necklaces that I hadn’t worn in years.
 I got a little angry because they weren’t cheap and I didn’t especially like them.
-But it was such a waste to have them sitting in drawer gathering dust.
+But it was such a waste to have them sitting in drawers gathering dust.

 Turning Coal into Diamonds

 I got a brilliant idea!
 I’d remake them into something I’d wear!
 What a concept!
-I decided to those take a 2 hour stringing class, and I was shocked to see what beautiful things I created from ugly necklaces.
+I decided to those take a 2-hour stringing class, and I was shocked to see what beautiful things I created from ugly necklaces.

-That weekend, I went on a business trip to Miami with my husband, and wore one.
+That weekend, I went on a business trip to Miami with my husband and wore one.
 One of his clients tried to buy the necklace off of my neck.
 I said no. He kept upping the price.
 It got ridiculous.
 I didn’t sell it because I thought he was an idiot.

 The next evening we went out to dinner, I wore another necklace.
 Another client of my husbands’ wanted to buy that necklace off my neck for his girlfriend.
 He was a sweetie pie, so I sold it to him.